Alternative Powertrains | Cargo Management | Higher Productivity Vehicles

 In the ATRI report Energy and Emissions Impacts of Operating Higher Productivity Vehicles, Update 2008, researchers quantified the energy and emissions impacts that can result from operating trucks at various weights and configurations.
 Six common vehicle configurations were modeled through this research over a typical route to estimate fuel consumption and emissions.
 Increases in fuel efficiency were observed for nearly every HPV configuration evaluated.
 As an example, vehicles operating at 120,000 pounds GVW had fuel efficiency increases that ranged from 15 to 31 percent while increases of 33 percent were observed for vehicles operating at 140,000 pounds GVW.

-In Canada, the Ontario Ministry of Transportation, after initiating a pilot program to evaluate longer combination vehicle (LCV) operations, now allows up to 1,600 LCVs on designated Ontario highways.
-The program reports that each HPV uses approximately one-third less fuel than the two tractor-trailers it replaced.
-It also estimates that in 2014 LCVs eliminated 11 million tons of greenhouse gases.
+In Canada, the Ontario Ministry of Transportation, after initiating a pilot program to evaluate longer combination vehicle (LCV) operations, now allows a limited number of LCVs on designated Ontario highways.
+The program reports that each LCV uses approximately one-third less fuel than the two tractor-trailers it replaced.
+It also estimates that, in a typical year, LCVs eliminated 9 million tonnes of greenhouse gases.

 A Canadian Trucking Alliance report documents the potential benefits of HPV operations in the provinces of Quebec, Alberta, Manitoba and Saskatchewan.
 The focus of this research was the turnpike double (a Class 7 or 8 tractor pulling two semitrailers) and researchers collected actual fuel consumption data from carriers.
 The findings were consistent with previous research that found HPVs can yield fuel consumption savings of 30 percent or more.